lizanafj/python_examples_with_CDDandHDD_files/README.md

   **Article reference**

-## Overview of examples
+## Overview of the examples

-Working with an individual netCDF4 file.
+Working with netCDF4 files at global or national scale.

 	-(1) Read, analysis, and visualisation of NetCDF4 files with CDD and HDD